• Skip to primary navigation

 Flower – contains plant organs and attracts insects.

-Leaves contain chlorophyll ( in chloroplasts ) which uses light energy to convert carbon dioxide and water into glucose by a process called photosynthesis.
+Leaves contain chlorophyll ( in chloroplasts ), which uses light energy to convert carbon dioxide and water into glucose through a process called photosynthesis.

-Leaves are thin with a large surface area which allows gases to diffuse through them easily and gives a big area for light to be absorbed.
+Leaves are thin with a large surface area, which allows gases to diffuse through them easily and provides a large area for light to be absorbed.
 These factors are important for photosynthesis.

 Root – the root anchors the plant in the ground and together with root hairs, has a big surface area to take water and minerals from the soil for the plant to use.